What Makes Portugal so Special

 Read more about Pessoa, the writer you never heard of, who had a significant impact on the art here.

 A hairdresser inside a bus station

-A stairway that begins at the door in Lisbon.
+A stairway begins at the door in Lisbon.

-The people have such an amazing quality to them- they have their eyes open as to who they are, their strengths, their weaknesses and with slightly self-deprecating humor, they shrug and move on.
+The people have such an amazing quality to them- they have their eyes open as to who they are, their strengths, and their weaknesses, and with slightly self-deprecating humor, they shrug and move on.
 In general, they are friendly and welcome tourists to their country.

 Even the people of Portugal love the people of Portugal.

 Camilla Watson created an interesting art exhibit in the Mouraria area of Lisbon on Beco das Farinhas that showcases and honors the elderly people who lived there in 2009.
 They allowed her to take their picture and select which would be displayed on the wall outside their home.

 It’s such a quaint and interesting display and makes you wonder about the people.
 There is also another with a focus on Fado performers located at Rua do Capelão.

 The people are also so very kind.
 I never really got lost, at least not for long, as someone was always offering me assistance.
 Even when I didn’t speak Portuguese and didn’t understand what they were saying, they showed me the way, walking me to my destination if needed.